Home Equity Loans 101: What They Are, How They’re Used and What You Need To Get One

-When it comes to loans, it can be hard to decide which loan option is right for you.
-For homeowners hoping to consolidate debt or looking to explore other ways to borrow money, home equity loans are a common option.
+When it comes to loans, it can be hard to decide which option is right for you.
+For homeowners hoping to consolidate debt or pay major expenses, home equity loans are a popular option.

 What Is a Home Equity Loan?